rachaelkalicun/evercooked_blog/source/blog/sourdough-hot-cross-buns.html.md

 **For the crosses:**
 {: .mb-0 }
 - 50g (1/3 cup + 1 tbsp) all-purpose flour
-- Water to make a stiff paste
+- Water to make a stiff paste, about 90ml (2/3 cup)

 **For the glaze:**
 {: .mb-0 }